 MAP Policy: An offer unilaterally enacted by a manufacturer to ensure their seller network does not advertise their products below the minimum advertised price.

 Did You Know?
 In 2007, the Supreme Court made a decision to provide greater legal protection to minimum pricing policies.
+Learn more about MAP Policy Legality here.

 In the growing online world, MAP policies matter more than ever.